 Field trips and excursions are available as a part of the students' learning.
 The principals carefully plan, organize, and approve all such activities.
 Schools will notify parents/guardians of all pertinent information regarding the field trip in advance.
-No student may leave the school for a field trip if they do not have parental/guardian written permission.
+No student may leave the school on a field trip if they do not have parental/guardian written permission.
 If your student does not have written permission, or if the student has not satisfied the requirements made by the teacher, your student will remain under adult supervision at the school.

-Extensive planning goes into scheduling field trips.
+Suspension of bus-riding privileges is possible pending payment of any outstanding account balances, meals, field trips, ASP, etc. Extensive planning goes into scheduling field trips.
 Most field trips require advance payment and therefore prohibit refunds of any type.

-Students will not be able to participate in a school field trip if they are currently serving a suspension of any type: bus suspension, In School Suspension, or Out-of-School-Suspension.
+Students will not be able to participate in a school field trip if they are currently serving a suspension of any type: bus suspension, In School Intervention, or Out-of-School-Suspension.

-Often teachers ask parents to volunteer to accompany classes on field trips to help supervise smaller groups of students.
+Often teachers ask for parent volunteers to accompany classes on field trips to help supervise smaller groups of students.
 If parents are able to help in this role (or even if they are just accompanying the trip in a non-supervisory role), please be aware that other children, who are not part of the class trip, cannot and will not be with the parent.